-- S-728 Boating facilities shall be located only at sites with suitable environmental conditions, shoreline configuration, access, and neighboring uses, and: - a.
-Meet health, safety and welfare requirements: - b.
-Mitigate aesthetic impacts: - Provide public access in new marinas, unless there is a safety or security concern; - d.
-Prevent the impacts to shoreline resources from boaters living on their vessels: - e.
-Restrict vessels should be restricted from extended mooring on waters of the state unless authorization is obtained from the Washington Department of Natural Resources and impacts to navigation and public access are mitigated; - f.
+- S-728 Boating facilities shall be located only at sites with suitable environmental conditions, shoreline configuration, access, and neighboring uses, and:

+a.
+Meet health, safety and welfare requirements; b.
+Mitigate aesthetic impacts; c.
+Provide public access in new marinas, unless there is a safety or security concern; d.
+Prevent the impacts to shoreline resources from boaters living on their vessels; e.
+Restrict vessels should be restricted from extended mooring on waters - Restrict vessels should be restricted from extended mooring on waters of the state unless authorization is obtained from the Washington Department of Natural Resources and impacts to navigation and public access are mitigated;

+- f.
 Assure no net loss of shoreline ecological processes and functions or other significant adverse impacts; and - g.
 Protect the rights of navigation.